 Developmental Services Ontario (DSO) is the access point for adult developmental services funded by the Ministry of Children, Community and Social Services (MCCSS) in Ontario.
 If you have a developmental disability, live in Toronto, and are 16 years old you must apply through DSO Toronto Region to see if you are eligible to receive adult ministry-funded supports available in your community.
 Learn more.

 We offer services in several other languages.
 If we do not have a staff available, we use Access Alliance for on-the-spot interpretation.

-While every program can have a waiting list, the wait time varies from program to program.
-At the time of intake, staff can discuss with you the expected wait times.
+While every service can have a waiting list, the wait time varies from program to program.
+At the time of intake, staff can discuss expected wait times with you.

 Children & Youth: After intake, a copy of the service plan is sent out to caregivers.
 If there is an identified clinician indicated on your service plan, you can call them directly.
 Central intake can also assist you.

 Adults: After intake, a copy of the Intake Report is sent out to caregivers and there will be an intake worker identified you can call them directly.

 Many of our live and recorded Wellness events and resources can be accessed while you wait for services, as well as before, during and after service has been provided.
 Learn more.